discord-jda/JDA/README.md

 }
 ```

-### Listening to Events
+### Listening for Events

 The event system in JDA is configured through a hierarchy of classes/interfaces.
 We offer two implementations for the `IEventManager`:

-- **InterfacedEventManager** which uses an `EventListener` interface and the `ListenerAdapter` abstract class
+- **InterfacedEventManager** which uses an `EventListener` interface and the `ListenerAdapter` abstract class.
-- **AnnotatedEventManager** which uses the `@SubscribeEvent` annotation that can be applied to methods
+- **AnnotatedEventManager** which uses the `@SubscribeEvent` annotation which can be applied to methods.

 By default the **InterfacedEventManager** is used.
-Since you can create your own implementation of `IEventManager` this is a very versatile and configurable system.
+Since you can create your own implementation of `IEventManager`, this is a very versatile and configurable system.
 If the aforementioned implementations don't suit your use-case you can simply create a custom implementation and
 configure it on the `JDABuilder` with `setEventManager(...)`.